aknackiron/testdroid-documentation/espresso/index.md

 ---

-Testdroid Cloud has had Espresso support since its first versions.
+Bitbar Testing has had Espresso support since its first versions.

-# Espresso and Testdroid
+# Espresso and Bitbar Testing

 This guide shows how to setup Android Studio and Espresso v2.0.
 Same or similar setup should work also for Eclipse and Android SDk.